ENG 5100 — London Drama to 1530

 Before this class meets:

-In Records of Early English Drama: Civic London to 1558, using but not removing the hard copies available at the Robarts and/or CRRS libraries (or the REED library on JHB Floor 8), read the Introduction, Appendix 1 through 1530, and the Records through 1530.
+in Records of Early English Drama: Civic London to 1558, using but not removing the hard copies available at the Robarts and/or CRRS libraries (or the REED library on JHB Floor 8), read the Introduction, Appendix 1 through 1530, and the Records through 1530.

 Before this class meets:

-Week 7 — Mon 3 November: Chinese (I)
+Week 7 — Mon 9 November: Anonymous Moralities

 Before this class meets:

-Week 8 — Mon 10 November: Chinese (II)
+Week 8 — Mon 16 November: Biblical Plays

 Before this class meets:

-Week 10 — Mon 24 November: German, Latin, Greek
+Week 9 — Mon 23 November: Rastell

 Before this class meets: